SameerShafayet/Bangla_Image_Caption_Generator/README.md

 Instructions for repository:
 ----------------------------------
-1. The bancap folder contains all the model(ipynb) files ran on the bancap dataset
+1. The Bancap folder contains all the model(ipynb) files ran on the bancap dataset
 2. The BanglaLekha folder contains all the model(ipynb) files ran on the bancap dataset